Optimal dividend and capital injection under self-exciting claims: Finite-difference estimate

 In the positive surplus region, the policy exhibits the expected two-zone structure: a continuation region and a dividend region.
 For sufficiently large surplus levels, it is always optimal to distribute dividends.
 This behaviour reflects the fact that the insurer holds enough reserves to absorb potential losses, making the immediate distribution of excess capital preferable.
 By contrast, the continuation region corresponds to states in which the activity remains exposed to significant risk.
 In this zone, it is optimal to retain earnings until the reserve reaches a safer level, at which point dividend payments resume.
+Comparing Figure~\ref{FIG:baseline_optimal_policy} with the Poisson benchmark of Figure~\ref{FIG:poisson_policy} highlights the impact of self-excitation on the optimal policy.
+In the Poisson model, each horizontal slice $y = \lambda$ corresponds to an independent problem with fixed intensity.
+For intensity levels above the baseline $b = 2$, the dividend barrier is close to zero: it is nearly always optimal to distribute immediately.
+In the Hawkes model, by contrast, the intensity is dynamic: a high current value of~$\lambda_t$ signals an elevated but transient risk, since the intensity reverts toward~$b$ between claims.
+The optimal policy exploits this by prescribing a substantial continuation region at moderate intensity levels, where the insurer retains reserves in anticipation of the intensity subsiding.
+This mechanism has no counterpart in the memoryless Poisson setting, where each intensity level is permanent.
 A critical feature emerging from the numerical solution is the existence of an intensity threshold $y$ above which the optimal action is to liquidate the surplus down to $x = 0^+$.
 In this high-intensity regime, there exists an increased and persistent risk of claim occurrences, leading to a high likelihood of large loss clusters and little chance that the intensity will decline rapidly enough to restore profitability.
 Operating under such conditions is no longer profitable, and the optimal strategy is to distribute all available capital before the firm is driven to ruin.

 In the negative surplus region, the numerical policy reproduces the expected qualitative behaviour, featuring a clear capital-injection region and a ruin region.
 The boundary separating these two zones coincides with the one derived in Proposition~\ref{PROP:capital_injection_threshold}.
 Since $\kappa^\star(y) = -v(0,y)/\delta$ and Corollary~\ref{COR:yasymptotic} establishes that $v(0,y) \to 0$ as $y \to \infty$, the convergence of the injection boundary toward $0$ for large intensities is fully consistent with the theoretical predictions.
 Beyond this boundary, capital injection is no longer optimal.
 When incoming claims push the cash reserves past this threshold, the activity becomes too costly to refinance.
 Injecting capital up to $x=0$ would not generate future earnings sufficient to offset the cost of the refinancing itself.
 In such circumstances, further investment is economically dominated, and the optimal decision is to let ruin occur.